Blurr Thrower – Les Avatars Du Vide

 Metal Church - Damned If You Do - 70%

-Couple of years since the release of Metal Church’s “return” album unimaginably titled XI, the Californian metallers are back with the follow up Damned If You Do.
+A couple of years since the release of Metal Church’s “return” album unimaginably titled XI, the Californian Metallers are back with the follow-up Damned If You Do.

 XI was a rock-solid return, which offered no surprises and as such it played safe by giving fans what metal Church is best known for – no nonsense metal.

-With the successful return behind them one could hope that band would spread their wings bit more on the follow-up.
+With the successful return behind them, one could hope that the band would spread their wings a bit more on the follow-up.
 Unfortunately, Damned If You Do stays on its predecessor’s path and stepping out of the comfort zone is almost none-existing.
-It’s pity that we don’t get to experience band unfold their creativity, like they did eminently on their 1993 classic Hanging in the Balance.
+It’s a pity that we don’t get to experience the band unfold their creativity, like they did eminently on their 1993 classic Hanging in the Balance.

-Same goes for Damned If You Do which despite feeling like XI-part 2 delivers numerous memorable moments such such as the title track, that beside solid song-writing also displays Howe’s ability to create simple yet infectious hooks.
-And speaking of hooks, “By the Numbers” delivers some truly infectious ones as well, which makes the song stick to your head after a single spin.
+The same goes for Damned If You Do which despite feeling like XI-part 2 delivers numerous memorable moments such as the title track, that beside solid songwriting also displays Howe’s ability to create simple yet infectious hooks.
+And speaking of hooks, “By the Numbers” delivers some truly infectious ones as well, which makes the song stick in your head after a single spin.

-Kurdt Vanderhoof has produced again so even sonically, new album resembles the previous one.
-So, if you liked XI and you feel like more of the same, skillfully executed heavy metal then this record is surely worth your money.
+Kurdt Vanderhoof has produced again so even sonically, the new album resembles the previous one.
+So, if you liked XI and you feel like more of the same, skilfully executed Heavy Metal then this record is surely worth your money.
 You might even get additional dynamics on this album.

 www.metalchurchofficial.com